chandra-kiran2002/White-Blood-Cells-Classification-ML-and-Dl-approaches/README.md

 Lymphocytes
 Monocytes
 Eosinophils
-The dataset is provided as a collection of labeled images for training and evaluation.
-It is important to note that the dataset is not included in this repository due to its large size.
+Please note that the dataset is not included in this repository due to its large size.
 However, instructions for obtaining the dataset are provided in the "Data" section below.

 Requirements
 To run the code in this repository, you will need the following dependencies: